Lipen/discrete-math-course/typst/lec-set-theory.typ

 #definition[
   _Urelements_#footnote[From the German prefix _ur-_ meaning "primordial" (primitive)] are objects that:
-  - Are _not_ sets themselves
+  - Are _not_ sets themselves.
-  - Can be _elements_ of sets
+  - Can be _elements_ of sets.
-  - Have no internal structure that set theory can examine
+  - Have no internal structure that set theory can examine.

   #examples[numbers, people, physical objects, symbols.]
 ]

 #definition[
   In _pure set theory_:
-  - _Everything is a set_ --- no urelements allowed
+  - _Everything is a set_ --- no urelements allowed.
-  - Numbers, functions, relations are all constructed from sets
+  - Numbers, functions, relations are all constructed from sets.
-  - Even "primitive" objects like 0, 1, 2 are defined as specific sets
+  - Even "primitive" objects like 0, 1, 2 are defined as specific sets.
 ]

 #pagebreak()